-Comparing animal and human cancers for mutual benefitOctober 16th, 2012 in Cancer /
+Comparing animal and human cancers for mutual benefitOctober 16, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—A diagnosis of cancer once spelled the end for our animal companions but the launch today of a specialty cancer clinic, led by one of Australia's leading veterinary oncologists at the University of Sydney, offers new hope.

 "Our clinic is one of the first specialist oncology services to be established in a veterinary teaching hospital in Australia," said Dr Peter Bennett from the University's Faculty of Veterinary Science and the newly appointed head of the cancer service.
 Dr Bennett's position is a joint appointment with the NHMRC Clinical Trials Centre to drive comparative research.